 The call by the chief executive Lars Fruergaard Jorgensen will be delivered on Thursday at the Houston, Texas’ global conference on urban diabetes.
 It would hopefully limit the demand for the drugmaker’s signature product based in Copenhagen.

-He reported that currently, one in eleven people have diabetes.
+He reported that currently, one in eleven people have the condition.
 But, if the trend continues 1 in 9, or 736m on a global level, would have reduced it by 2045.

-Obesity is the leading cause of diabetes, but if it decreases by 25%, it would also reduce the diabetes curve.
+Obesity is the leading cause of the disease, but if it decreases by 25%, it would also reduce the diabetes curve.

 According to a report issued on the conference, the annual health cost linked to diabetes in 2045 would escalate to over $1tn.
 That’s almost 40% more of today’s cost, which is $775bn.

-However, the increased cost linked to diabetes will make a big hole in other healthcare systems.
+However, the increased cost linked to the condition will make a big hole in other healthcare systems.
 As Mr. Jorgensen explains, that would negatively affect their business.

 So, if the trend doesn’t change the whole healthcare system will suffer, and the ability to afford innovative drugs will reduce.
 The average prices after rebates for Novo Nordisk’s insulin products will probably drop, especially in the US.

 Mr. Jorgensen emphasizes the importance of innovative drugs for the financial aspect of the company.
-Innovative products in the field of obesity care and diabetes have increased the overall sales by 4$.
+Innovative products in the field of obesity care and the disease have increased the overall sales by 4$.